Junior High/High School

 Robotics Team (VEX ROBOTICS)

-The 2017-2018 school year will be the rookie year for the team which will be comprised of 9-12 grade students.
-The program will be run from mid October through February, with some possible activities through the end of April.
+The 2017-2018 school year was the rookie year for the team which is comprised of 9-12 grade students.
+The program runs from mid October through February, with some possible activities through the end of April.
 This activity will be held primarily after school with some Saturdays.
-This program will provide students an opportunity to think out side the box and use hand tools in the construction of their robot.
+This program will provide students an opportunity to think outside the box and use hand tools in the construction of their robot.
 The programing is JAVA based, which is used in multiple types of robotics applications in the real world.
 Interested students should go to SIGN ME UP and complete the form.
-In order to sign up the student should be running Google Chrome and be signed in to their email@example.com account.
+In order to sign up the student should be running Google Chrome and be signed in to their firstname.lastname@example.org account.
 You can also go to ABOUT VEXEDR, to learn more about the robot parts, pieces, programming, and what to expect.

 The Student Ambassador program is invaluable to our school.
 Our student ambassadors assist with community service projects, special events hosted by our school, prospective students and shadow days, and most importantly, are representatives of our school.
 Students in grades 6 through 12 are invited to apply for this program.